lynx-json/jsua-lynx/README.md

   - `changes` - an array of references to the validation constraints that have changed state
 * `lynx-options-connected` - emitted when a view that provides options to an input view is connected to the input view
 * `lynx-options-disconnected` - emitted when a view that provides options to an input view is disconnected from the input view
+* `lynx-option-attached` - emitted when an option view has been added to an options view
 * `lynx-option-selected` - emitted when a view that provides a value to an input view is selected
 * `lynx-option-deselected` - emitted when a view that provides a value to an input view is deselected
 * `lynx-marker-here` - emitted when a marker view determines the current view contains the content it marks